If you are looking for colorful ways to make your readers read the entire literary piece, you can use the popular color idioms in English.

 • It gives a glimpse of a place’s culture.

-Like the English language, idiomatic expressions have been evolving over the years.
+Idiomatic expressions not only reflect the culture and traditions of their native speakers but also reveal the evolution of the language itself.
 They are a combination of both linguistic and cultural evolution.
-It represents the culture of the people who use them so that the origins of these expressions are their tradition, history, and way of life.
+It represents the culture of the people who use them so the origins of these expressions are their tradition, history, and way of life.
 The proof lies in idioms’ universal themes: life, music, art, religion, health, money, and many more.

 • It is a unique way to express oneself.

-Idioms provide ways to express yourself without using a mouthful of words.
+Idioms are a powerful tool to convey emotions and meanings without using a mouthful of words.
 For example, the saying bite the bullet means to get it over with since it is bound to happen someday, and there is no escaping it.
 It would be a tad better to use the idiom since it is much more colorful and expressive.
 It provides more emphasis on the ideas that you want to convey.

 • It is not that difficult to learn them.